kodebae/artillery-testing-runbook/README.md

 You will see your output in the terminal.

 ### 🥳 Congrats!
 You have just run your first load test with Artillery.
+---

+# DIY Example:
+## Exercise: Zombie Horde

+### Overview
+- Goal: Setup an Artillery script and simulate 500 simultaneous users using a feature in your umbrella project
+Duration: 2-4 hours

+### Steps

+> Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

+- Install Artillery in your project
+- Create an Artillery script that simulates 500 simultaneous users using the same feature
+- Run the script
+- Review the results with your mentor
+- Questions

+> Use these questions to guide your curiosity during the exercise:

+What is an Artillery script?
+What is performance testing?
+What is non-functional testing?
+What did running the script reveal?
+Reflection

+Use the following questions to reflect on what you learned with this exercise and discuss with your mentor:

+If you were to mentor someone in the future, what highlights would you make sure they captured from this exercise?
+How did this exercise build upon the learning outcomes from this topic?
+What would you change about the exercise to better suit your context for the next apprentice?
+What did this leave you excited to dig further into?
+Where do you want to go from here?